 Recovery may be quicker than you think.
 Symptoms will ease within 10 days, but don't expect to return to your normal activities for 2 to 3 weeks.
 85% of all people with mono are well in 2 weeks and 90% are well in 4 weeks.
 It is rare for a student to drop out of school because of mono.
 A few cases of mono are severe enough to interfere with academic work, but these are the exception, not the rule.
 If you continue to experience symptoms beyond 6 weeks, talk with your medical provider.

 Is it contagious?

 Most people have been exposed to the EBV at some point in their life and so are not at risk of developing mono.
 Because of this, it is not recommended that people with mono isolate themselves from others.
 Roommates rarely get mono from each other.
 Avoiding contact with the saliva of an infected person for about 1 month after they had first become ill is recommended.

 Can I make an appointment at Health Services?

 If you are a Brown student and you are concerned about mononucleosis, you can make a confidential appointment at Health Services by calling 401.863-3953.
 Health Services provides a range of services including general health care, inpatient services and emergency medical care.
 You can request a medical provider by gender or by name.
-We are located at 13 Brown Street on the corner of Brown and Charlesfield Streets.
+Health Services is located at 450 Brook Street.